 Potential exhibitors are advised that contests, lotteries, raffles, and games of chance may not be conducted without prior approval of the APA Exhibit Sales Department.
-For more information on conducting a contest, lottery, raffle, or game of chance, refer to the APA Exhibitor Prospectus under the heading “Promotional Opportunities.”
+For more information on conducting a contest, lottery, raffle, or game of chance, refer to “Optimize Your Exhibit Experience."

 Equal Employment Opportunity